Have a positive impact on the lives of elementary school children.

 - Reflect on teaching, collaborate in a professional learning community, seek professional development opportunities, engage in inquiry, persist toward goals, and exhibit integrity and professionalism.

-A complete listing of learning outcomes for the Elementary Education program can be found in our Academic Catalog.
+A complete listing of learning objectives for the Elementary Education program can be found in our Academic Catalog.

 Why Study Elementary Education?

 Faculty in Stevenson's Elementary Education program are committed to ensuring that you demonstrate the knowledge, skills and dispositions to positively impact all students’ learning.
 The curriculum is designed to provide a strong foundation in liberal arts, mathematics, science, and technological competency.

 - Demonstrate an understanding of child development and its impact on education practices.

 - Collaborate with a team of education professionals.